CircThreadH2020/dataspace/README.md

 ![Create Artifact Result](./images/create_artifact_result.png)

 **Step 7:** Open the **'GET /api/data-resources-provided/{dataResourceTitle}/artifacts/{artifactTitle}/data' endpoint** and verify that the Data Resource was created by inserting the 'dataResourceTitle' and 'artifactTitle' and executing the request.
-You’ll get a response from the App with a file to be downloaded.
-This enables you to retrieve the data file from the App:
+You’ll get a response from the DataSpaceApp4EDI with a file to be downloaded.
+This enables you to retrieve the data file from the DataSpaceApp4EDI:

 ![Get Artifact Result](./images/get_artifact_result.png)

 ## 5.4.
 Accessing remote data <a name="5.4DataAccess"></a>

-In order to access a data file (artifact) being provided by an IDS Connector you should know its public URL.
+In order to access a data file (artifact) being provided by an IDS Connector in the ecosystem (i.e. by a Data Provider) you should know its public URL ('artifactUrl').
 You’ll need it in this section.

 **Step 1:** Go to the 'Data Resources - consumer side' section in the swagger interface.

 **Step 2:** Open the **'POST /api/data-resources-consumed/artifacts’** endpoint, set the  'artifactUrl' field and press the 'Execute' button.
-After some time, the time needed to contact the remote IDS Connector and to accept its contractual terms (in the example the contract states that any Connector has access to the Artifact), the App returns the following response where the ‘Download file’ button enables you to access the downloaded file:
+After some time, the time needed by the local IDS connector to contact the remote IDS Connector and to accept its contractual terms (in the example above the contract states that any Connector can access the Artifact), the DataSpaceApp4EDI returns the following response where the ‘Download file’ button enables you to access the downloaded file:

 ![Consume Artifact Result](./images/consume_artifact_result.png)

+Attention, by doing the above action, you are accepting the terms and conditions, as declared by the Data Provider / Data Owner in the description of the Data Resource holding the Artifact you are asking for.

 As you proceed with accessing remote artifacts from IDS Connectors, you can access the complete list of them in the **‘GET /api/data-resources-consumed’** endpoint:

 ![Get Data Resources Result](./images/get_data_resource_result.png)

-If you need to access any of the contracted artifacts, you can open the **‘GET /api/data-resources-consumed/{dataResourceTitle}/artifacts/{artifactTitle}/data’** endpoint and download it to your computer (you’ll need to set the fields ‘dataResourceTitle’ and ‘artifactTitle’).
+If you need to access any of the contracted artifacts, you can open the **‘GET /api/data-resources-consumed/artifacts/artifact-url’** endpoint and have access to the description of the artifact.
+Alternatively, you can open the **‘GET /api/data-resources-consumed/artifacts/artifact-url/data’** endpoint and have access to the artifacts' contents by downloading the artifact into your computer (for both endpoints you must supply the 'artifactUrl').

 ## 5.5.
 Consulting the MetadataBroker <a name="5.5MetadataBroker"></a>

-In order to access a Data file (artifact) being provided by an IDS Connector you should know its public URL.
-If you don’t know it you may access the IDS MetadataBroker.
+In order to access a data file (artifact) being provided by an IDS Connector you should know its public URL.
+If you don’t know it you will have access the IDS MetadataBroker.
 This section shows you how you can do it.

-**Step 1:** Open the **‘GET /api/data-resources-on-broker’**.
-If you execute the request without entering a search term you’ll possibly get a long list of the Artifacts that are registered in the MetadataBroker.
-Instead, introduce a search term like the one in the image below and execute the request.
-The App will return a list of all the artifacts registered in the Broker that contain that search term (you can use more than one search term):
+**Step 1:** Open the **‘GET /api/data-resources-on-broker’** on the 'Data Resources - on Broker' section of the swagger interface.
+If you execute the request without entering a search term you’ll possibly get a long list of the Artifacts that are registered in the Metadata Broker.
+Instead of that, introduce a search term like the one in the image below and execute the request.
+The DataSpaceApp4EDI will return a list of all the artifacts registered in the Broker that contain that search term (you can use more than one search term):

 ![Search MetadataBroker](./images/search_metadataBroker.png)

 In the list above, copy the last term, the URL, (something like ‘https://vcese19.inesctec.pt:4567/connectors/1512659989/-1093253542/82161677’).
 Open the **'GET /api/data-resources-on-broker'**, and introduce that term in the field ‘offer’.
-Execute the request and the App will return more information about the selected artifact:
+Execute the request and the DataSpaceApp4EDI will return more information about the selected artifact:

  - Its title and description, the type of permission, the name of the artifact, and its URL (the URL you will use to access the data file).
+By using this URL and going throught the steps described in the previous section, you will have access to the corresponding Artifact.

 ![Selected Offer Result](./images/selected_offer_result.png)

+# 6. Using the DataSpaceApp4EDI througth user interface <a name="6.Usage"></a>

+The DataSpaceApp4EDI provides also a proper user interface aiming human operators.
+Naturally, it is more user friendly than the swagger based interface (described in the above chapter).
+The functions and information provided by the interface are essentially the same as the ones seen in the swagger based interface.

+To access the user interface, go to `https://<REPLACE_DNS>:8090/<REPLACE_WITH_ORG_UNIQUE_ID>` and fill in the login details.
+The username is `<REPLACE_WITH_ORG_UNIQUE_ID>` and the password is the one you configured earlier with `<REPLACE_PASSWORD_2>`.
+If you have trouble accessing the URL above, try clearing your browser's cache.